If the universe decides to declare that these right now are the good ol' days,

 A fleeting moment of life captured in permanence, all bundled against the summer cold

-As insignificant as turning water to wine, silver to gold
+As insignificant as turning water into wine, silver into gold

 Here we lie, spinning our webs into the creation of stories we'll eventually tell